What We Lose When We Automate Too Much

 Automated customer service may streamline support, but it lacks the nuance of human empathy.
 The growing use of bots and AI agents has left many users frustrated by scripted responses and the absence of real-time emotional understanding.

-- Use maps occasionally instead of GPS
+- Use a paper map instead of GPS

 - Write physical to-do lists